Engineering-Geodesy-Bonn/MonGraphSeg/README.md

 # MonGraphSeg
-# Graph-based Segmentation of Plant Point Clouds for Crop Phenotyping
+# Graph-based Segmentation of monocotyledonous Plant Point Clouds for Crop Phenotyping

 This repository contains a MATLAB implementation for graph-based panoptic segmentation and phenotypic analysis of 3D single plant point clouds of unbranched monocotyledonous plants